rob-myers/rob-myers.github.io/articles/objective.md

 </aside>

 We end with two basic demos:
-you can pan and zoom, drag the light, and view the underlying polygons in 3D.
+you can pan, zoom, drag the lights, and view the underlying polygons in 3D.
+Check out the respective CodeSandboxes [here](todo "light") and [here](todo "3d").

 <div
   class="tabs"